JOINING THE FRESHWATER CHALLENGE

 Member Countries:

 In 2023, the Freshwater Challenge was chosen as one of the Water Outcomes of COP28 in the United Arab Emirates – providing an ideal platform for governments to commit to the Challenge.
 Thirty-eight countries seized the opportunity to join the challenge at a Ministerial event in Dubai, which was co-hosted by the COP28 Presidency.
-The Challenge has continued to build on the momentum generated in Dubai and, along with the European Union, there are now 49 members of the Freshwater Challenge:
+The Challenge has continued to build on the momentum generated in Dubai and, along with the European Union, there are now 50 country members of the Freshwater Challenge:

-Australia, Botswana, Brazil, Burkina Faso, Cambodia, Canada, Chad, Chile, Colombia, DR Congo, Dominican Republic, Ecuador, El Salvador, Fiji, France, Finland, Gabon, Gambia, Germany, Guinea, Iraq, Kazakhstan, Kenya, Liberia, Malawi, Mali, Mauritania, Mexico, Moldova, Mozambique, Nepal, Netherlands, Niger, Norway, Pakistan, Panama, Peru, Republic of Congo, Senegal, Slovenia, Spain, Tajikistan, Tanzania, UAE, Uganda, UK, USA, Zambia and Zimbabwe.
+Australia, Botswana, Brazil, Burkina Faso, Cambodia, Canada, Chad, Chile, Colombia, DR Congo, Dominican Republic, Ecuador, El Salvador, Fiji, France, Finland, Gabon, Gambia, Germany, Greece, Guinea, Iraq, Kazakhstan, Kenya, Liberia, Malawi, Mali, Mauritania, Mexico, Moldova, Mozambique, Nepal, Netherlands, Niger, Norway, Pakistan, Panama, Peru, Republic of Congo, Senegal, Slovenia, Spain, Tajikistan, Tanzania, UAE, Uganda, UK, USA, Zambia and Zimbabwe.

 Countries may join the FWC by making a commitment to establish quantifiable targets (in hectares and/or kilometres) by 2025 in their national plans to restore and conserve freshwater ecosystems, thereby contributing to the achievement of national and/or global commitments by 2030.
 Those targets can be incorporated into national and/or international plans, such as National Biodiversity Strategies and Action Plans (NBSAPs), Nationally Determined Contributions (NDCs) and National Adaptation Plans (NAPs), Climate Action Pathway for Water, Land Degradation Neutrality (LDN), Sustainable Development Plans, National Plans for Networks of Wetlands, among others.